vz777/docs/docs/forms.md

 For more information about field types you can refer to [Symfony form type documentation](https://symfony.com/doc/current/reference/forms/types.html)

 ## Usage in templates
-To display the form in your template you will need the form name, it is the full namespace and the class of your form in snake_case.
+To display the form in your template you will need the form name, it is the name of your module in lowercase + full namespace and the class of your form in snake_case.
-For example the form name for `YourModule\Form\SomethingForm.php` will be `your_module_form_something_form` It can be modified with the static function `getName` but we do not advise to do that, because it's more simple to guess a form name by reading is namespace than going in to the class and looking the method.
+For example the form name for `YourModule\Form\SomethingForm.php` will be `yourmodule_form_something_form` It can be modified with the static function `getName` but we do not advise to do that, because it's more simple to guess a form name by reading is namespace than going in to the class and looking the method.
 It also guarantees a unique name for your form.